Depression—Mild and Major

 Some of the features of depression, in addition to feeling sad or empty, are:

-I successfully treat depression by using a systems orientation that evaluates and treats you as a “whole person” not just your mind and thoughts.
-I work with you on the causes (both past and present) and your contribution (strengths and weaknesses).
+I successfully treat depression by using a systems orientation that looks at you as a “whole person”, not just your mind and thoughts.
+I work with you on both the causes (both past and present) and your contributions (strengths and weaknesses).
 Together we develop an action plan that is doable for you.

 Have you tried and tried to feel better without lasting results?
 Have you been told that medication should make you feel better, but it fails to do so or the benefits don’t last?
 Do you feel like you are the only one who isn’t making progress when everyone else seems to be moving ahead with their lives?
 As hard as it is to have mental health challenges in the first place, it is exponentially more difficult to have a condition that does not respond to treatment.
 We are used to things happening pretty quickly, and sometimes depression and/or anxiety just doesn’t let up.

-I have a keen eye for unrecognized trauma and traumatas (small traumas) which can play a significant role in treatment-resistant mental health disorders.
+I have a keen eye for unrecognized trauma and traumatas (small traumas), which can play a significant role in treatment-resistant mental health disorders.
 Together we can strategically target early (childhood) events and contributing factors.
-We do this not to assign blame to your parents or yourself, but to free you from the hidden blocks that are holding
+We do this not to assign blame to your parents or yourself, but to free you from the hidden blocks that are holding you back.

-I have helped many people have hope and work through depression/anxiety that has dogged them for way too long—and in some cases their entire lives.
-Together we will work biologically, psychologically and spiritually to heal the pain one layer at a time.
+I have helped many people regain hope and work through the depression and/or anxiety that has dogged them for far too long—and in some cases their entire lives.
+Together we will work biologically, psychologically and spiritually to heal the pain, one layer at a time.

 Call me at 858.793.4580 or email me today, and let’s get started!